openvinotoolkit/open_model_zoo/models/public/higher-hrnet-w32-human-pose-estimation/higher-hrnet-w32-human-pose-estimation.md

 ## Output

-The net outputs three blobs:
+The net outputs two blobs:

 - `heatmaps` of shape `1, 17, 256, 256` containing location heatmaps for keypoints of pose.
-- `nms_heatmaps` of shape `1, 17, 256, 256` containing location heatmaps that are filtered out by non-maximum suppression algorithm.
+Locations that are filtered out by non-maximum suppression algorithm have negated values assigned to them.
 - `embeddings` of shape `1, 17, 256, 256` containing associative embedding values, which are used for grouping individual keypoints into poses.

 ## Legal Information